ohpauleez/coopquo/README.md

 * Consider using Records for the preference map for speed
 * Consider using stream processing for the preference map and reading/updating directly into mongo This would allow the service/library to be completely async wihout any extra work.
 This also allows the library to scale out as a service naturally
+* Additionally, make things (such as recommendations/predictions) lazy where it makes sense (which should be most places)
 * Roll in SlopeOne recommendations
 * Finish up user and item based collaborative filering
 * Consider rolling in mahout wrappers and interoperability